ArkoG/LCDA/README.md

 # La Couronne Des Alpes (LCDA)
->## A historical and small scale map mod for Crusader Kings 2
+>## A historical and large scale map mod for Crusader Kings 2

 ![alt tag](http://forum.reseau-js.com/uploads/monthly_2017_08/logo_LCDA_forum.png.1bc2c0fee218fa0da0a2bdcb676b7ac5.png)

 ## The MOD

-This mod has a small scale and detailled map of the region of the Alps.
+This mod has a large scale and detailled map of the region of the Alps.
 It aims to re-focus the gameplay into the characters instead of world-conquest that base game is very prone to.
 A lot of the gameplay mechanics reside in the "Les 3 Tours" mod that I am developing aside.
 "La Couronne Des Alpes" will of course come with its own specific mechanics and its detailled historical setup.

 ## The reasons why